Best Incoterms When Shipping To and From China

 - Problems transporting the freight from the manufacturer in China to the port of loading

-- Issues with customs clearance at port in China
+- Issues with customs clearance at a port in China

 - Customs inspection costs (if required)

 All of the above can slow your shipment down and add costs that you’ll be liable to pay.

 Unless you have considerable experience in managing supply chains in China or a partner or representative in the region, coordinating logistics from thousands of kilometers away is virtually impossible.
 Aside from that, you will have to contend with cultural differences and the language barrier.
 Consequently, you may find that the high degree of control EXW gives you over the shipment simply isn’t worth the hassle.

 The CIF Incoterm for Imports From China

 The incoterm CIF stands for Cost, Insurance, and Freight.
 It only applies to ocean freight, not air freight.
 At first glance, it may seem the most attractive incoterm for buyers because the division of responsibilities leaves far more for the seller to do than you:

 - Pay for the cargo